nhareesha/distributed-tracing-local/README.md

 # distributed-tracing-local

-# Execute from location where docker-compost.yml
-docker-compose up --build
+--Execute from location where docker-compost.yml docker-compose up --build

-# To bring it down
+--To bring it down
 docker-compose down